blockades/openblockchain/README.md

 ### Cluster Setup

 The following instructions guide you through deploying the cluster in the cloud, using Scaleway.
+The cluster will contain the following services:

+- 3 instances of Cassandra
+- 1 Bitcoin node
+- 1 Spark master
+- 2 Spark workers
+- 1 Spark job submitter
+- 1 scanner container
+- 1 api container
+- 1 frontend container

+The microservices are managed via docker-* on your host machine.

 **1. Create the discovery service**